-Nutrition-wise it’s a great source of B vitamins, protein, and fibre, in a very small volume - just two tablespoons supplies 8-10 grams of protein.
+Nutrition-wise it’s a great source of B vitamins, protein, and fiber, in a very small volume - just two tablespoons supplies 8-10 grams of protein.

-Top tip: add a tablespoon of nutritional yeast to potatoes, popcorn, kale or cauliflower for an added cheese-flavoured protein and nutrient boost.
+Top tip: add a tablespoon of nutritional years to potatoes, popcorn, kale or cauliflower for an added cheese-flavored protein and nutrient boost.

-Quinoa is a seed which comes in a few different colours, from red, black, and yellowish-white.
-It contains fibre, carbohydrates, zinc, iron, copper, vitamin E as well as B vitamins and it’s also a complete protein since it contains all essential amino acids.
-It’s a very versatile ingredient in the kitchen as it can be used with a sweet or savoury flavour profile, and it works amazingly as a base to a salad, with roasted veggies and pesto mixed through, or used as a base to a stir-fry in place of rice.
-You can also get quinoa as ‘flakes’ which have a similar texture to oats, so you can enjoy quinoa porridge in the morning or a mix of oat and quinoa flakes with your muesli to expand the nutritional profile of your breakfasts.
+Quinoa is a seed which comes in a few different colors, from red, black, and yellowish-white.
+It contains fiber, carbohydrates, zinc, iron, copper, vitamin E as well as B vitamins and it’s also a complete protein since it contains all essential amino acids.
+It’s a very versatile ingredient in the kitchen as it can be used with a sweet or savory flavor profile, and it works amazingly as a base to a salad, with roasted veggies and pesto mixed through, or used as a base to a stir-fry in place of rice.
+You can also get quinoa as ‘flakes’ which have a similar texture to oats, so you can enjoy quinoa oatmeal in the morning or a mix of oat and quinoa flakes with your muesli to expand the nutritional profile of your breakfasts.

-Top tip: enjoy a baked potato for dinner with warmed up beans or chilli con/sin carne and a big side of spinach.loaded sweet potato toasts
+Top tip: enjoy a baked potato for dinner with warmed up beans or chili con/sin carne and a big side of spinach.loaded sweet potato toasts

 By Jess, graze nutritionist.